tomprogers/common-query-parser/README.md

 A dumb parser for generic query syntax.

 ```
-snake plissken -title:L.A.
+snake plissken -title:"L. A."
 ```

-*I want to find movies with or about Snake Plissken, but not the 1996 sequel* Escape from L.A.
+*I want to find movies with or about Snake Plissken, but not the 1996 movie* Escape from L. A.

 ## Query grammar